The Role of Local Councils in Promoting Healthy Lifestyles

 Local Council Workshops

-In 2017-18, Active Living NSW will be holding a series of Sydney metro and regional workshops to assist local councils to incorporate active living and healthy eating priorities and actions into their Integrated Planning and Reporting (IP&R) frameworks
+In 2017-18, Active Living NSW held a series of Sydney metro and regional workshops to assist local councils to incorporate active living and healthy eating priorities and actions into their Integrated Planning and Reporting (IP&R) frameworks

 Find out more about these workshops here.